surister/cratedb-guide/docs/integrate/etl/streamsets.rst

 Prerequisites
 -------------

-- :ref:`A running and accessible CrateDB cluster <install>`
+- :ref:`A running and accessible CrateDB cluster <install>`.
-- `A running and accessible StreamSets Data Collector`_
+- A running and accessible `StreamSets Data Collector`_.
-- StreamSet's `New York taxi dataset`_ downloaded to a location that can be accessed by the Data Collector.
+- StreamSet's `New York taxi dataset`_, from the `StreamSets Basic Tutorial`_, downloaded to a location that can be accessed by the Data Collector.
 - The `CrateDB JDBC driver`_ installed as an external library for the data collector.